TowhidKashem/snapchat-clone/README.md

     <ul>
       <li>
-        Selectors use <code>data</code> attributes instead of classes or ids as these change often causing tests to break
+        Selectors use <code>data</code> attributes instead of classes or ids as these can change often causing tests to break
       </li>
       <li>
         Integration suite covers all essential feature happy paths